paulkarpenko/us-code-ui/uscode/title-29-labor/chapter-021-helen-keller-national-center-for-youths-and-adults-who-are-deaf-blind.md

 **(b) Federal payments**

-(1) **In general** — The Secretary shall make payments to the Endowment Fund from amounts appropriated pursuant to subsection (h) of this section, consistent with the provisions of this section.
+(1) **In general** — The Secretary shall make payments to the Endowment Fund from amounts appropriated pursuant to subsection (h), consistent with the provisions of this section.

 (2) **Amount of payment** — Subject to the availability of appropriations, the Secretary shall make payments to the Endowment Fund in amounts equal to sums contributed to the Endowment Fund from non-Federal sources (excluding transfers from other endowment funds of the Center).